-How much catch is sustainable while maintaining a healthy stock?
+- How much catch is sustainable while maintaining a healthy stock?

-If a stock becomes depleted, what steps are required to rebuild it to healthy abundance levels?
+- If a stock becomes depleted, what steps are required to rebuild it to healthy abundance levels?

 Answers to these questions help managers make the best decisions to ensure sustainable fisheries, healthy ecosystems, and productive coastal communities.
 NOAA Fisheries’ scientists work with other scientists, fishermen, resource managers and others from around the country and world to ensure NOAA stock assessments represent the best science information available.

-Examine the effects of ecosystem, habitat and climate attributes on managed species.
+- Examine the effects of ecosystem, habitat and climate attributes on managed species.

-Explore opportunities for alternative management strategies that amplify the economic value of recreational and commercial fisheries, while ensuring sustainable harvest.
+- Explore opportunities for alternative management strategies that amplify the economic value of recreational and commercial fisheries, while ensuring sustainable harvest.

-Identify and develop approaches that foster robust management of data-limited stocks.
+- Identify and develop approaches that foster robust management of data-limited stocks.

-Conduct research that advances our understanding of the biology of managed species, and the fisheries that prosecute these species.
+- Conduct research that advances our understanding of the biology of managed species, and the fisheries that prosecute these species.

 Highly Migratory Species

-We actively participate in research and stock assessment activities conducted under the auspices of the International Commission for the Conservation of Atlantic Tunas (ICCAT) and lead the United States scientific delegation to meetings of ICCAT's Standing Committee on Research and Statistics.
+The Highly Migratory Species Branch conducts stock assessments and related research on Atlantic highly migratory species (HMS) to enable their sustainable management.
+Their responsibilities include: tunas, swordfish and other billfish, sharks, pelagic fishery bycatch and bycatch mitigation.
+They also actively participate in research and stock assessment activities conducted under the auspices of the International Commission for the Conservation of Atlantic Tunas (ICCAT) and lead the United States scientific delegation to meetings of ICCAT's Standing Committee on Research and Statistics.